SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Proposed algorithm

-Another important feature of SPIRAL is its global---as opposed to local---convergence guarantee.
-This is achieved through the linesearch in \cref{alg:1:ls} which interpolates between the nominal step and the quasi-Newton direction.
-The overall computational complexity in terms of gradient evaluations per iteration is $\mathcal{O}\big((4+\kappa)N\big)$, including $2+\kappa$ full gradient evaluations outside of the inner loop, where $\kappa$ is the number of backtracks in the linesearch, and two gradient evaluations in each inner loop iteration.
-Note that in problems such as least squares, nonnegative principal component analysis, and logistic regression, the gradients may be retrieved by storing the inner product between data points and the evaluated points.
-Therefore, the gradient evaluations $\nabla \h*_{i}(u^k)$ in \cref{alg:forloop:end} may be retrieved from the computations in \cref{alg:1:ls:2}, reducing the computational complexity to $\mathcal{O}\big((3+\kappa)N\big)$.
-In addition, although the linesearch may result in computational overhead, as shown in \cref{thm:superlinear} under mild conditions the unit stepsize $\tau = 1$ is eventually always accepted, i.e. $\kappa=0$, making pure quasi-Newton type updates in \cref{alg:1:ls:1} and avoiding any further computation.
+\textbf{Computational complexity.} The overall computational complexity, measured in terms of gradient evaluations per iteration, is $\mathcal{O}\big((4+\kappa)N\big)$.
+This includes $2+\kappa$ full gradient evaluations performed outside of the inner loop, where $\kappa$ represents the number of backtracks in the linesearch, and two gradient evaluations performed in each iteration of the inner loop.
+It is worth noting that in certain problems like least squares, nonnegative principal component analysis, and logistic regression, the gradients can be obtained by storing the inner product between data points and the evaluated points.
+Consequently, the gradient evaluations $\nabla \hat{h}_{i}(u^k)$ in step \ref{alg:forloop:end} can be derived from the computations in step \ref{alg:1:ls:2}, thereby reducing the computational complexity to $\mathcal{O}\big((3+\kappa)N\big)$.
+In addition, based on numerical experiments, it is beneficial to limit the number of backtracks using a maximum value $q_{\max}$.
+It is important to note that, as demonstrated in \cref{thm:superlinear}, under mild conditions, the unit stepsize $\tau_k = 1$ is eventually always accepted ($\kappa=0$), allowing for pure quasi-Newton type updates in step \ref{alg:1:ls:1} and avoiding any further backtracks and computation.

-As a final note, SPIRAL does not need to save the function gradients $\nabla f_i$, but it only needs to save the finite sum of the gradients as $\nabla \h*_{}$ by the vectors $s^k, \tilde s^k$, and $\bar s^k$.
-Also, in the incremental loop, updating this sum in the vector $s^k$ is done in a memory-efficient manner as the vector $u^k$ is known and fixed in the incremental loop.
-Thanks to this feature, SPIRAL requires only \(\mathcal{O}(n)\) memory allocation, making it applicable for large-scale optimization problems.